DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - **Ethical disclosure**: the idea that security pros who detect a vuln have a responsibility to report it to the vendor, providing them with enough time to patch or remediate
         - the disclosure should be made privately to the vendor providing reasonable amount of time to correct
         - if the vuln is not corrected, then public disclosure of the vuln is warrented, such that other professionals can make informed decisions about future use of the product(s)
+        - Unlike bug bounties, this does not rely on organizations providing financial or other rewards.
+    - **Bug bounties** are programs offered by organizations to incentivize security researchers, ethical hackers, and sometimes the general public to find and report security vulnerabilities in their software, websites, or systems.
+These programs are a proactive approach to identifying and fixing potential security issues before they can be exploited by malicious actors.
 [6.5](#6.5) Conduct or facilitate security audits (OSG-9 Chpt 15)
 - 6.5.1 🔴Internal
     - Having an internal team conduct security audits has several advantages: